These days, more Android TV boxes are making it easier to update firmware by using FOTA – Firmware Over The Air. But sometimes that’s not an option.

-- This process is specifically for Amlogic devices.
+- This process is specifically for Amlogic devices such as Cosycost android tv box.
 Each chipset manufacturer will have their own way of doing things.
 Be sure you’ve got an Amlogic-based device first.

 - Never disconnect the power to your TV box while upgrading the firmware.
 This can “brick” the device and turn it into a really expensive paperweight.

 - If your manufacturer provides a version of the Amlogic USB Burning Tool with the firmware download, then you should use that.
 They’ve tested it and made sure it works with that particular firmware upgrade.

 - Always use the “Normal Erase” configuration option – unless you really know what you’re doing.
 If you choose to erase the MAC address, you could end up doing more harm than good.

 - As is the case with any computer files, don’t go deleting things that you don’t absolutely know what they do.
 When in doubt….don’t.

 Now that I’ve sufficiently scared you, let’s get started. 🙂

 Believe it or not, the process is actually pretty easy.

 If you need help finding your Android TV box firmware, you can check out our Android TV Box Firmware Guide here.